timknowlden/HairManager/README.md

-# Kate's Cuts - Appointment Management System
+# HairManager - Appointment Management System

 A web-based appointment management system built with React and SQLite, designed to replace the Google Sheets workflow for managing hair and nail appointments.